Migrate: lodash

 get

-function supports two ways of defining the path parameter:
+function supports two ways of defining the path parameter: a string representation of the path (similar to XPath: e.g.a.b[0].c

-an array representation of the path (e.g. ['a', 'b', 0, 'c']
+), and an array representation of the path (e.g.['a', 'b', 0, 'c']

-to translate string paths to array paths.pathOr
+to translate string paths to array paths. - In order to provide good types, the Remeda

-paths of length 3 or less.
-Longer paths are not supported.prop
+function is limited to paths of length 3 or less.
+Longer paths are not supported. prop

-is a simplified version of pathOr
+is a simplified version ofpathOr

-for paths of length
+for paths of length 1 andundefined

-as the default (fallback) value.const DATA = { a: [{ b: 123 }] };
+const DATA = { a: [{ b: 123 }] };

 // Lodash